robbert-vdh/yabridge/README.md

     from the Wine process and some basic information such as the plugin being loaded and the wineprefix being used.
   - A value of `1` will log information about most events and function calls being sent between the VST host and the plugin.
-This filters out the `effEditIdle()` and `audioMasterGetTime()` calls since those are sent tens of times per second by for every plugin.
+This filters out some events such as `effEditIdle()` and `audioMasterGetTime()` since those are sent tens of times per second by for every plugin.
-  - A value of `2` will cause all of the events to be logged, including `effEditIdle()` and `audioMasterGettime()`.
+  - A value of `2` will cause all of the events to be logged, including the events mentioned above.
 This can be very verbose but it can be crucial for debugging plugin-specific problems.

   More detailed information about these levels can be found in `src/common/logging.h`.